 Artist Career Development

 We have frequent contact with the artists in the collection to get updates, but also to provide coaching on career development and next steps.
 Yearly we schedule a goal talk, to see how our platform can support the next step.
+When opportune, we offer them business development guidance or team up to create artistic prototypes.

 Access to network, new collectors and buyers